 Ann Van Kuren/VanDance Inc.

-Rachel enjoyed assisting with dance classes so much that she was inspired to purse a career in teaching.
-After High School, Rachel attended Penn State University, where she earned a bachelors in Early Childhood and Adolescent Education (Pre-K-4th grade) and a minor in Special Education.
+Rachel enjoyed assisting with dance classes so much that she was inspired to pursue a career in teaching.
+After High School, Rachel attended Penn State University, where she earned a bachelors in Early Childhood and Adolescent Education (Pre-K-4 th grade) and a minor in Special Education.

 Katie Feliz has been tap dancing since the age of 4 when her parents enrolled her in dance to help with coordination and motor skills (She was born nearly 3 months early and weighed only 2lbs 12oz at birth).
 Little did they know tap dancing in particular would become a lifelong hobby and passion (and that she would overcome any and all of those early obstacles!)
 She has studied all of the major dance forms over the years - from two local studios in Quakertown, PA to several summer dance intensives (American Reperatory Ballet School - Princeton NJ; American Musical Theatre Dance Workshop - Hofstra University, NY; Pennsylvania Governor’s School of the Arts - Modern Dance Emphasis at Mercyhurst in Erie, PA).
 She traveled weekly throughout high school for private lessons with David Blight (Wilkesbarre, PA) where she gained her signature style as a hoofer.
 At Penn State University Katie continued with dance, briefly pursuing a minor; dancing with Tapestry; and began teaching for Joan Kennedy in 2003.
 Since then she has choreographed two musicals for Bald Eagle High School, participated in 11 recitals with Kennedy Dance Centre, taught an adaptive dance class for kids with special needs and even choreographed a wedding dance for some friends.
 Katie especially enjoys seeing teens and adults “return” to tap dancing and hopes to expand her work with students with special needs (sparked by the birth of her daughter, Emberly, who has Down Syndrome) in the future.
 She also has a Master’s degree in Intercultural Studies and lives with her family in Pleasant Gap.